Surviving Sexual Assault

 - Seek medical attention at the Wellness Center or a hospital.
 Think about whether you feel comfortable with emergency contraception and get tested for STDs, your continued safety and wellness is important.
 (Because sexual assault is a crime, medical staff is required to report it to police, you do not have to talk to the police by law)

-- Contact a campus counselor or rape crisis center.
+- Contact Director of Prevention and Advocacy, Campus Counselor, or any Rape Crisis Center (OneEighty: 1-800-686-1122).
 What is discussed will be completely confidential.

 Survivors may feel: